 One of the most important things for growing plants in the ground is to keep the soil covered when it is not in use.
 Through the winter, into the rainy months, and in any walkways, be sure to provide some protection.

-One method is to use a ground “cover crop” to plant in the late fall.
-This keeps the soil organisms alive and active, while also helping to avoid erosion.
+One method is to plant a “cover crop” in the fall.
+This keeps the soil organisms alive and active, while also helping to avoid soil erosion.
+Some crops, such as peas, can add nitrogen to the soil if mowed just before flowering.

-Another option is to simply cover the soil with a tarp when not in use.
+Another option is to simply cover the soil with a tarp or a thick layer of mulch when not in use.
 This can be ugly, but the goal is still achieved.
-We use a heavy duty tarp for our in-ground beds that are not actively growing crops.
+We have used a heavy duty tarp for our in-ground beds that are not actively growing crops.

 Protecting the soil helps retain the micro-organisms that keep garden soil happy.
 It also helps prevent the good soil from washing away or from drying out and eroding in hot, dry weather.

 Perhaps as important as soil structure and nutrients is pH level.
-A soil test will also tell you the soil’s pH, a difficult thing to properly test for at home.
-With this knowledge, you’ll know what you can add to reach a perfect pH for peppers.
+A soil test will tell you the soil’s pH, a difficult thing to properly test for at home.
+With this knowledge, you’ll know what to add to reach a perfect pH for peppers.

-Peppers prefer a slightly acidic pH around 6.0-7.0.
+Peppers grow best in soil with a slightly acidic pH, between 6.0-7.0.
 This is the ideal range for peppers and many other gardener’s favorites, but the plants will grow outside of it.
 If you are having trouble growing peppers, then perhaps a pH test can help get to the bottom of the issue.

-Why Does pH Matter?
+Why does pH matter?
 The acidity of soil dictates how well a plant can uptake and use nutrients.
-This is often the cause of nutrient deficiency – not that the nutrient is lacking, but that the pH is off and the plant can’t access the nutrients that are there!
+This is often the cause of nutrient deficiency – not that the nutrient is lacking, but that the pH is off and the plant can’t access the nutrients that are already there!

 I hope this article has helped you find the best soil for growing your peppers.
 Whether you are growing in pots or in the ground, your first priority should always be the quality of your soil.